At a Glance:

 The program is generally two to four years in length with 57 semester hours of course work (63 for Track II students) required as a minimum for graduation.
 Upon completion, you’ll be prepared to sit for the Praxis II School Guidance and Counseling specialization test to obtain the Initial School Counseling License.

-Education Specialist in School Psychology (EdS)
+Education Specialist in School Psychology (EdS or Certificate)

 Test and assess K-12 students in public or private schools, analyze test results and discern need areas for children.
 Careers include jobs that involve developing clinical, educational, cognitive testing/assessment, and report-writing expertise in assisting K-12 children, their families and the school system.